 Jan Novák (b.
 1953) is a prominent Czech-American author, translator and documentary filmmaker.
-His family emigrated to the U.S. in 1969, nowadays he lives in Prague and Berlin.
+His family emigrated to the U.S. in 1969, and nowadays he lives in Prague and Berlin.
 He gained recognition for his first novel The Wyllis Dream Kit (1985), which won the Carl Sandburg Prize and was in the wider nomination for the Pulitzer Prize.
-He later co-authored Miloš Forman’s autobiography Co já vím?
-(Turnaround, 1994), which was translated into 22 languages, while his “true novel” Zatím dobrý (2004, published in English as So Far So Good, 2018) was awarded the Magnesia Litera, the main literary prize in Czechia.
+He later co-authored Miloš Forman’s autobiography Turnaround (Co já vím?, 1994), which was translated into 22 languages, while his “true novel” Zatím dobrý (2004, published in English as So Far So Good, 2018) was awarded the Magnesia Litera, the greatest literary prize in Czechia.

-Novák collaborated with Jaromír 99 on two graphic novels Zátopek (2016) and Zatím dobrý (2018).
-Both have been translated into six languages.
+Novák also collaborated with Jaromír 99 on two graphic novels, Zátopek (2016) and Zatím dobrý (2018), which have been translated into six languages.

 June 2020, 896 pages

 A masterful literary biography of Milan Kundera – perhaps the most famous living writer with Czech roots

 Rather than a conventional scholarly biography, this book on Milan Kundera integrates the author’s personal insights with rigorous research of archival materials, contemporary documents, individual witness testimonies and Kundera’s published texts.
 Novák does not shy away from formulating direct and daring judgments.
 Where there is insufficient evidence in the original sources, he poses questions and hypotheses about the possible motives for Kundera’s actions and artistic choices.